Environmental Science • Year

 A robot is an embedded configuration of software and hardware designed to interact with its surroundings autonomously and or via human input.
 This includes everything from a vending machine to the Mars Exploration Rovers.
 Robotics is a hands-on introduction to the concepts and applications of robots.
 Students use Lego Mindstorms Robotics to develop computer programming logic and reasoning skills as they design, build, and program robots within an engineering context.
 Students work in teams to build a variety of fixed and mobile devices focused upon meeting the criteria of design challenges such as simulating a fire rescue or making a peanut butter and jelly sandwich.
 This class designed for students of any grade level and is open to students of all levels of experience.

 Students in Sustainability will take a deep dive into different topics, including solar power, green energy, climate change, carbon neutrality, and more.
 They will work to make change here at Darrow and in our local communities through information gathering, community action, and fundraising.
 Students will research, collect data, and collaborate to make real, effective change on issues related to sustainability.

-Programming in C • Spring
+Programming • Spring

 Students will learn to understand and program in the C programming language.
 This course is an introduction and requires no prior programming experience, but does require a background in Algebra II.
 Students will learn the basics of C, including how to write programs and use proper programming “grammar.”
 Course topics will include, but are not limited to, understanding and using different data types and functions; using arrays; utilizing if, if-else, and else-if statements; and utilizing “while” loops and “for” loops.
 Students need to have a Windows or Apple laptop to bring to class.